 Withdrawal

 As listed in our academic Bulletin (Withdrawals and Refunds section), the table of withdrawal charges is pasted below for your reference.
-These charges only apply to those that withdraw after July 25, 2024 and are percentile charges of your full fall semester tuition.
+These charges only apply to those who withdraw after July 24, 2025 and are percentile charges of your full fall semester tuition.
 Please note that this does not include your non-refundable deposits or merit scholarships, which are automatically revoked.
 In addition, recipients of federal student loans may be subject to a pro-rate calculation of the loan funds which GW Law must return to the U.S. Department of Education.
 Withdrawn students may owe the University a resulting balance once scholarships are revoked and loans returned.
 For questions, please contact the Law School Financial Aid Office to discuss the impact of a withdrawal.

 Tuition Refund Policy